 Technology is changing at an exponential rate.
-Every day we welcome a new technology which claim to change the world.
-Solve day to day problem in an amazing way.
-We all feel tempted to use these, and sometimes end-up into unexpected situations.
-Here I sum-up three things I consider before using anything new.
+Every day we welcome a new technology that claims to change the world.
+Solve day to day problems in an amazing way.
+We all feel tempted to use these, and sometimes end up in unexpected situations.
+Here I sum up few things I consider before using anything new.

 It’s not mature